Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 ## v1.0

-* Added a footprint for the ABN signals on their own header (not pipulated) for alternative uses/testing.
+* Added a footprint for the ABN signals on their own header (not populated) for alternative uses/testing.

 ## v0.3

 * Changed the ribbon cable header to 2x5 to match the SPI encoder input header on the 1HC
-* Routed the A/B/N signals to he header (currently not used)
+* Routed the A/B/N signals to the header (currently not used)

-## v0.2 - Prototpye
+## v0.2 - Prototype

 Initial prototype